 Founded in 1931, FAWCO is an international network of independent volunteer clubs and associations comprising 58 member Clubs in 30 countries worldwide.
 FAWCO serves as a resource and a voice for its members.
 It seeks to improve the lives of women and girls worldwide, especially in the areas of human rights, health, education and the environment.
 It advocates for the rights of US citizens overseas.
 Contributes to the global community through its Teams and The FAWCO Foundation, which provides Development Grants and Education Awards.

 The organization is a global women’s NGO (non-governmental organization), and since 1997, FAWCO has held special consultative status with the UN Economic and Social Council.

 The FAWCO Foundation is the philanthropic arm of FAWCO.
-As members of FAWCO, you have the opportunity to nominate charities in order to receive FAWCO Development Grants, and even apply for education awards for member and children of members.
-For 2020 - 2022 our club is supporting the FAWCO Target Project, S.A.F.E.
+As members of FAWCO, you have the opportunity to nominate charities in order to receive FAWCO Development Grants, and even apply for Education Awards for member and children of members.
+The Deadline for applications for Education Awards has been extended to March 27, 2022.